|

 in which the teacher had said a person would go to Hell if he did

+not believe the Bible in her prescribed way.
 I recall Dad being a man whose church involvement was that of

 good works and ethics rather than discussing faith or feelings.
 I never heard